 A product liability disclaimer does not usually work as a shield for the manufacturer in cases when the customer purchased the defective product from a store.
 For clients, the law guarantees that the device will be safe when used in a predictable and reasonable way.
 It is true that manufacturers often try to avoid taking responsibility for their devices by inserting a written product liability disclaimer.
 Even so, they are usually not being taken into consideration by the judge because, as a customer, you have not lost your warranty rights.

-The only situation where such disclaimers are sometimes considered being available are the ones where written contracts that contain a disclaimer clause have been signed by the customer.
+The only situation where such disclaimers are sometimes considered being available is the ones where written contracts that contain a disclaimer clause have been signed by the customer.

-Also, if the disclaimer warns customers about the risks that the misuse of the product implies, your product liability claim will not be considered a valid one as the judge might agree that you were aware of the fact that a particular use of the device would lead to injury.
-This kind of written contracts are not common but they exist, especially for handmade products or another custom, high-priced devices.
+Also, if the disclaimer warns customers about the risks that the misuse of the product implies, your product liability claim will not be considered a valid one as the judge might agree that you were aware of the fact that particular use of the device would lead to injury.
+This kind of written contract is not common but they exist, especially for handmade products or other customs, high-priced devices.

 However, if you find yourself in one of the situations mentioned above, the best option for you would be to consult a product liability attorney to evaluate your case and advise about what to do next.